VedantPatel124/Online-Shopping-Portal/README.md

 9. Open a browser and go to URL `http://localhost/online-shopping-portal/`.
 10. For the admin panel, go to URL `http://localhost/online-shopping-portal/admin/`.

-## Disclaimer

-This project is free to download and use for educational purposes only.

 Feel free to explore the project and enjoy the online shopping experience!